Payroll Management Payroll Management

 Determine how to adjust leave entitlement for employees who join or leave the organisation mid-year.

 A good leave policy is your rulebook for paid time off.
 It should be clear, easy to understand, and fair for both you and your employees.
-Here’s what makes a leave policy great:
+Here’s what makes a great leave policy for employees:?

 • Crystal Clear Language: Leave jargon at the door.
 Use plain English that everyone can understand.
 Define any specific terms used in the policy to avoid confusion.